nvmcr/DataScience_HandBook/README.md

 TL;DR: I need to write things down to remember and need a not so detailed but a simple revision guide.
 This is why I decided to create this reference guide that simplifies the world of data science in a way that is easy to understand for me and hopefully to others too.
 ### Inspired From
-I love the Google Research's [Tuning Playbook](https://github.com/google-research/tuning_playbook) and [Bert](https://github.com/google-research/bert) README markdowns.
+I love Google Research's [Tuning Playbook](https://github.com/google-research/tuning_playbook) and [Bert](https://github.com/google-research/bert) README markdowns.
 While they have a lot of content available, the material can be easily covered in a short amount of time.
 In general, Github README's are simple, clear, easy to update and maintain with a straight forward layout.